 Murder on the Orient Express

-This must-read mystery novel (recently converted into the latest of multiple screen adaptations) follows one of Agatha Christie’s most beloved detectives, Hercule Poirot, as he investigates a crime among an international cast of suspects aboard the glamorous Orient Express train.
+This must-read mystery novel (adapted into a motion picture starring Johnny Depp in 2017) follows one of Agatha Christie’s most beloved detectives, Hercule Poirot, as he investigates a crime among an international cast of suspects aboard the glamorous Orient Express train.

 Another essential Agatha Christie book starring Hercule Poirot is The Murder of Roger Ackroyd, an exquisitely written detective story that has inspired generations of crime and mystery writers.
 We won’t ruin the ending, but let’s just say that this book has a surprise twist that even the savviest mystery seekers will find hard to predict.